 The autocratic model:

-Is a common position.
-This is where the leader decides what should be done, and then through command and control dictates how and when action should be taken.
+This is a common position.
+It’s where the leader decides what should be done, and then through command and control dictates how and when action should be taken.
 It is very effective in getting results, motivating people, and can get a lot achieved.
 However it is also extremely effective at alienating people, losing credibility, and breaking down relationships.
 It is the classic power distance relationship where the leader takes a position and then the followers must compliantly follow instructions.

 The democratic model:

-is a postmodern approach to leadership in which the leader embraces all parties, opinions, and the validity of relative truth in context.
-The trouble with this approach, of course, is that it takes a long time, and it is focused on consensus, when harmony may not be the overall objective.
+This is a postmodern approach in which the leader embraces all parties, opinions, and the validity of relative truth in context.
+The trouble with this approach, of course, is that it can take a long time to get things done.
+It is focused on consensus, yet harmony may not be the overall objective.
 I see a lot of well-meaning leaders trying to take this position when in fact a more autocratic approach is required for success.
-Because we live in the era of personal choice, inclusivity, and an increased consideration of individual needs, the democratic approach has been favoured lately.
+We live in the era of personal choice, inclusivity, and an increased consideration of individual needs, for these reasons the democratic approach has been favoured lately.

 The situational leadership model:

 This model suggests that the success of the leader is dependent on the use of power bases.
 The leader chooses one or more of seven power bases, depending on the circumstances: